Greginkansas/-openhab-openhab1wiki/CalDAV.md

 ## filtering
 You've got the option to show just specific events.
 * `filter-name:'<regular expression>'`
-* `filter-category:'<categories, comma separated>'`  (your caldav event must contain at least ALL the categories you specify here)
+* `filter-category:'<categories, comma separated>'`  (your CalDAV event must contain at least ALL the categories you specify here)
-* `filter-category-any:'<categories, comma separated>'` (your caldav event must at least contain one of the categories you specify here)
+* `filter-category-any:'<categories, comma separated>'` (your CalDAV event must at least contain one of the categories you specify here)

 ### Example for filtering
 * just showing upcoming free days